 ALSO READ: BLUE PURE 411 REVIEW

-If an air purifier has an AUTO mode and an Air Quality Indicator, it ought to have a particle sensor.
+If an air purifier comes with equipped with AUTO mode and Air Quality Indicator; it ought to have a particle sensor.
+The particle sensor takes in a little of the room’s air.
+It then analyzes the air composition wrt to concentration of dust particles.
+Believe it or not but it also have a Nano size fan for that.
+With time the sensor surface can also get dirty.
 The cleaning of the particle sensor with a soft cloth or an ear bud from time to time is a good practice.

 A midsize room air purifier doesn’t need to have a big fan.
 As such mostly all air purifiers covering upto 200 sq.ft. consume nearly an average 40W of power.
 Coway Airmega 150 also comes true to this generalization with its 35W rated power.
 Remember this is what it consumes at the highest fan speed.
 At lower speeds, it would consume even less power.

 At the highest fan speed i.e. Level 2, the Airmega 150 makes the greatest noise of all other speeds.
 This has been recorded at 48.3 dB which is definitely audible from a distance.
 However, all air purifiers make extra noise when their fans run in full speed.
 One of the reasons for it could be the strong but small fan which has been tasked to move large air volume.
 This noise level is tolerable, not something too loud but it may not be comforting during sleep time.
 The Airmega 150 lacks any Sleep Mode.
 Hence, before sleeping you may need to set it to manual mode to either Silent, Level 1 or Level 2 fan speeds.